Frequently asked questions

 Do I need to make a reservation?

-No. Entry to Radium, Miette and Banff Upper Hot Springs is first come, first served.
+No. Entry is first come, first served.
 Reservations and pre-booked tickets are not available.

-Admission to Radium, Miette, and Banff Upper Hot Springs facilities is charged based on a per-entry fee.
+Admission to Radium Hot Springs is charged based on a per-entry fee.
 Within regular business hours, there is no maximum time limit per visit, however we recommend limiting your visit to one to two hours.
 Patrons should consume plenty of water and take frequent breaks from the hot pool to avoid overheating.

 Can the hot springs accommodate large groups?

-Yes, Radium, Miette, and Banff Upper Hot Springs accommodate large groups.
-Reservations and pre-bookings are not available.
-If the facility is at capacity upon arrival, large groups will need to wait in line whether they have a pre-paid voucher or not.
+Yes, but reservations and pre-bookings are not available.
+If the facility is at capacity upon arrival, large groups will need to wait in line.

 Larger groups may need to stagger their entry to minimize wait times.